VERMONT COMMUNICATION SUPPORT PROJECT

 The Vermont Communication Support Project is the first program of its kind in the Nation.
 Providing specialized communication accommodations for people with disabilities offers equal access to our system of justice and State services.
 VCSP is administered by Disability Rights Vermont and is funded by the Agency of Human Services (DCF, DAIL, DMH), Disability Rights Vermont and the Vermont Judiciary.

-Examples of hearings where VCSP support can be requested include
+Examples of hearings were VCSP support can be requested include:

-To be eligible for a Communication Support Specialist a person must meet the following criteria:
+- To be eligible for a Communication Support Specialist a person must have a disability that affects communication.

 Communication may include comprehension, ability to express thoughts and feelings, ability to manage behavior in a way that may allow for effective communication, ability to understand written documentation, or any other variable involved with imparting or exchanging information in an interactive setting such as a Court hearing or DCF meeting.